yui-maker/ai_audio_image/README.md

-# Generate teaching material with webscraping and open_ai
+# Generate images and audio files from texts

 Playing with ai image and sound generation.